Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 New Mexico State Stats and Trends

-- The Aggies are 4-0 ATS when underdogs by 18 points or more this season.
+- The Aggies have an ATS record of 4-0 in their four games as an underdog of 18 points or more this season.

-- New Mexico State has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- New Mexico State's games this year have hit the over on four of seven set point totals (57.1%).

-- The Aggies have 11 giveaways this season, while the Rainbow Warriors have 16 takeaways .
+- This year the Aggies have 11 turnovers, five fewer than the Rainbow Warriors have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.